morenoh149/awesome-outsourcing/readme.md

 List of companies or individuals that will accept outsourced work.
 Please contact them directly for pricing and process.
-This also includes project managers that will perfom the outsourcing for you if you prefer to communicate only with a project manager.
+This also includes project managers that will perform the outsourcing for you if you prefer to communicate only with a project manager.

 ### Africa